QualiTorque/bamboo-torque-plugin/README.md

  _**${bamboo.endpoint0}, ..., ${bamboo.endpointN}**_.

 ### Ending a Sandbox from your Pipeline
-Add the End Colony Sandbox task to plan.
+Add the End Torque Sandbox task to plan.

 ![Alt text](pics/end-task.png?raw=true)

- - **Space Name** - Enter the name of your CloudShell Colony space.
+ - **Space Name** - Enter the name of your CloudShell Torque space.

-#### Note: CloudShell Colony Bamboo plugin supports only one Sandbox per job.
+#### Note: CloudShell Torque Bamboo plugin supports only one Sandbox per job.